ikhsan/IXNXBOXDrumpad/Readme.md

 IXNXboxDrumpad
 ====================

-## `IXNXboxDrumpad`: Detect your xbox drum controller in your mac app
+## `IXNXboxDrumpad`: Detect your xbox drum controller in your Mac app
-A simple class for detecting your xbox drumpad controller.
-Using this class, one can detect and use xbox drumpad (or xbox gamepad in general) in your Mac app using pure objective-C code.
+A simple wrapper for detecting your xbox drumpad controller.
+Using this class, one can detect and use xbox drumpad (or xbox game controller in general) in your Mac app using pure objective-C code.

-Although the implementation is fairly straightforward, but the thing is it worked for me.
-For code sample for using it, you can check the Example mac project, or if you want to see for gaming usage, check out my [Airplane Shooter](https://github.com/ixnixnixn/AirplaneShooter) sample project.
+Although the implementation is fairly straightforward, but the thing is, it worked for me.
+For how to use it, please check the Example Mac project, or if you want to see it applied in gaming usage, check out my [Airplane Shooter](https://github.com/ixnixnixn/AirplaneShooter) sample project.

 ##Features
 * Detect drumpad hits